A story from Xolani, an otLIVE instructor, who has found creative ways to minister despite the pandemic…

 Things are very tough for people generally in our community.
 The economic fallout from the pandemic has been massive.
 Families are in distress.
 Many have lost their jobs.
 The children often arrive hungry – so our church has been involved in reaching out with food parcels.”

-(The outreach project run by Xolani’s church is one of those which are supported by Walk Thru the Bible, in partnership with turn the tide 4 children.)
+(The outreach project for vulnerable children run by Xolani’s church is supported by Walk Thru the Bible, in partnership with turn the tide 4 children.)

-After just a few minutes of conversation with Pastor Praise Nkosi from Living Hope Tabernacle in Soweto, you get a sense of the burden that he carries for his people.
+Pastor Praise Nkosi from Living Hope Tabernacle in Soweto shares the story of the children’s project run by his church.
+And after just a few minutes of conversation with him, you get a sense of the burden that he carries for his people…

 According to a volunteer at the aftercare, Somi Sifile: